CutieCity/guide/docs/the-fediverse/migrating-servers.md

 <span id="csv">":fa_solid_download: **CSV**"</span> link can be transferred to
 your new account via a mostly-automated process.
 Click the links to download the `.csv` files for the items that you'd like to take with you to your new account.
+We'll be using these files [later], after we've taken care of [the last thing] that needs to be done on your old account.

 <style>
   /* Extra-specific styling to make the CSV text, icon, and code look better. */